Pather Panchali: Accolades

 Pather Panchali has won many national and international awards.
 At India's 3rd National Film Awards in 1955, it was named Best Feature Film and Best Bengali Feature Film.
 The next year, it competed for the Palme d'Or at Cannes, where it won Best Human Document and an OCIC Award – Special Mention.
 More awards from film festivals across the world followed: the Vatican Award (Rome), the Golden Carabao (Manila), and the Diploma of Merit (Edinburgh) in 1956; the Selznick Golden Laurel for Best Film (Berlin), the Golden Gate for Best Director and Best Picture (San Francisco) in 1957; Best Film (Vancouver), and the Critics' Award for Best Film (Stratford) in 1958.
 It also won several awards for best foreign-language film: at the National Board of Review Awards 1958; at the Afro Arts Theater, New York, 1959; the Kinema Jumpo Award in Japan, 1966; and the Bodil Award in Denmark, 1969.
 In 1958 it had been nominated for Best Film at the 11th British Academy Film Awards.
+Chunibala Devi was awarded best actress for her role of Indir Thakrun posthumously at 1st Manila Film Festival in 1966, after 11 years of the film's release.